Gravydigger/blog/src/content/post/arch-install/index.md

 ---
-title: "Installing Arch Linux, a guided walkthrough"
+title: "Installing Arch Linux, a Guided Walkthrough"
-description: "A guide to installing Arch Linux in a way that's a bit more guided, and can be used as a reference point"
+description: "A guide to installing Arch Linux in a way that's a bit more guided, and can be used as a reference point for your own installation"
 publishDate: "25 Dec 2023"
-tags: ["tech", "Arch", "IT"]
+tags: ["tech", "arch", "it"]
 ---

 _NOTICE: Always cross-reference the [Arch Linux Wiki](https://wiki.archlinux.org/) for the most up-to-date information._